cutsort/cmoor_website_template/README.md

 First, you need to create your own copy of the website template.

-1. Find the [C-MOOR website template]() on GitHub.
-Click the green “Use this template” button  to make your own copy.
+1. Find the [C-MOOR website template](https://github.com/C-MOOR/cmoor_website_template/) on GitHub.
+Click the green “**Use this template**” button  to make your own copy.
     - This will open up a page for setting up your new project.
 On GitHub, projects are called “repositories”.
 1. Choose a name for your new repository.
 This name will be part of the URL for your website, so it’s a good idea to make it short and descriptive.
     - You can change it later, but it’s a bit of a pain, so try to pick something that you will stick with.
 You can also add a short description if you would like.
-1. If you are using the free GitHub plan, you must choose Public for your website to work.
+1. If you are using the free GitHub plan, you must set the repository as **Public** for your website to work.
-1. Click the “Create repository from template” button.
+1. Click the “**Create repository from template**” button.

 You should now have your own copy of the website repository (source code) that you can edit as you please, though it won't yet look like a website.